DvdChe/social-pipe/README.md

 # Social Pipe.
 A bot to win lot of useless shits.

+## BIG UPDATE
-## BIG NEWS : Social-pipe is more customizable with the conf file.
+Social-pipe is more customizable with the conf file.
 Look at the .conf section !

 ## DISCLAIMER